shreeMahadikGit/passport-pinterest/README.md

 ## Change History

 -   v1.0.0 (2016-10-24)
     -   **Breaking Change**: In order to support custom `state` values, the default `state` handling by Passport is not activated by default anymore.
 Please use `new PinterestStrategy({ state: true, ... })` to get the old behavior.
-      *(Thanks to @somprabhsharma for [issue #3](https://github.com/analog-nico/passport-pinterest/issues/3) and [pull request #4](https://github.com/analog-nico/passport-pinterest/pull/4))*
+        _(Thanks to @somprabhsharma for [issue #3](https://github.com/shreeMahadikGit/passport-pinterest/issues/3) and [pull request #4](https://github.com/shreeMahadikGit/passport-pinterest/pull/4))_
 -   v0.4.0 (2016-06-08)
-    - Allowing to pass custom `options.state` string *(Thanks to @cvinson for [pull request #2](https://github.com/analog-nico/passport-pinterest/pull/2))*
+    -   Allowing to pass custom `options.state` string _(Thanks to @cvinson for [pull request #2](https://github.com/shreeMahadikGit/passport-pinterest/pull/2))_
     -   Improved input validation
     -   Added node.js v6 to CI build
     -   Updated dependencies
 -   v0.3.0 (2015-10-30)
-    - Changed default session key name from "oauth2:api.pinterest.com" to "oauth2:pinterest" because the dots made saving the session in MongoDB impossible
+    -   Changed default session key name from "oauth2:www.pinterest.com" to "oauth2:pinterest" because the dots made saving the session in MongoDB impossible
 -   v0.2.0 (2015-09-29)
     -   Returning profile with more fields
 -   v0.1.0 (2015-09-28)
     -   Verified successfully that the authentication is working
     -   No code changes
 -   v0.0.1 (2015-09-26)
     -   Alpha release for people who want to help finding the bug mentioned at the top

 ## License (ISC)